TEAMuP-dev/HARP/website/content/pyharp_docs/example.md

 ### Deploying Our App

-For now, we'll put `app.py` inside the `TIGER/` directory to avoid further installation steps.
+For now, we'll put `app.py` inside the cloned `TIGER/` directory to avoid further installation steps.
 Note that while PyHARP's utilities use [Descript-AudioTools](https://github.com/descriptinc/audiotools) under the hood to handle audio loading and saving, you're free to use whichever libraries you want as long as they can read and produce valid audio files.

 With our application up and running, it's time to link it to HARP.
 Run: